 Artificial slopes also hold freestyle nights including rails and other features that can be placed on the slopes; some slopes even have permanent kickers incorporated into their design.
-However the size and quality of the rails and kickers park can be limited by the lack of real snow.
+However, the size and quality of the rails and kickers park can be limited by the lack of real snow.

 Dendex has been around since the 1970s which is a series of interconnected hexagonal shapes with bristles on top.
-The bristles allow you slide down the slope and grip when you want to turn.
+The bristles allow you to slide down the slope and grip when you want to turn.
 Falling on Dendex can be painful and this had led to the development of other safer artificial surfaces.